• Overview

 Psychologists

-The Cambridge Health Alliance, Psychiatry Continuing Education Division, is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Cambridge Health Alliance, Psychiatry Continuing Education Division, maintains responsibility for this program and its content.
-This course offers 7.50 continuing education credits.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry maintains responsibility for this program and its content.
+This course offers 7.5 continuing education credits.

 Social Workers

-This program has been approved for a total of 7.5 Social Work Continuing Education hours for re-licensure, in accordance with 258 CMR.
-NASW-MA Chapter CE Approval Program Authorization Number D 91982-2.
-NY Social Workers: The Division of Continuing Education in Psychiatry at Cambridge Health Alliance is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
-This course has been approved for 7.50 contact hours.
+Application for social work continuing education credits has been submitted.
+Please contact us at cme@challiance.org for the status of social work CE accreditation.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
+This course offers 7.5 contact hours.

 Counselors